PeterMarshall29/book1/jupyternotebooks/selection_and_iteration.md

 The semicolon is a statement terminator, and by itself a statement called the {term}`empty statement` (null statement).
 The lone semicolon can be thought of as an expression statement without an expression, which does nothing, but is useful when a statement is required in the syntax, but the programmer does not need or want the program to do anything - see the [forever](forever) loop.
 The null statement could also provide an empty body to a 'for' or 'while' loop, or to carry a label in the end of a compound statement.

 ````

+More literally {term}`control flow` refers to the sequential flow of **control** through the program - the current statement is said to have *control* of the processor - control is then passed to the next statement in the programmed sequence.

+{term}`Control flow statements` alter the flow of execution, by conditional choosing the next statement to be executed from two options.
+Nesting control flow statement allows complicated decisions between many possible paths.
+***
+Without selection statements: a program can only run from beginning to end - executing the same statements in the same order every time.

+Without iteration statements:
+- All statement would only be executed once - a mechanism to repeat statements shortens the length of a program.
+- A program must end - your phone's program is constantly running because code is repeatedly executed in a loop.

 (selection)=
 ## Selection